Elemental, 2023

 Installation Photos by Darren Rigo.

-This project was made possible with the support of the Canada Council for the Arts and the Superframe Framing Fund.
+This project was made possible with the support of the Canada Council for the Arts, the Superframe Framing Fund, and the Ontario Arts Council’s Career Catalyst Grant.